flamma7/csci5673_emarket/README.md

 ### Functionality

 RAFT & the atomic broadcast protocol are fully functional.
-Below are my latency results.
+Below are my latency results for each of the 4 scenarios.

 Instructions for setup
 - Gcloud windows 1-4 product_dbs. .env should be configured correctly